EV Charging API for Developers

 Can I use this data in my app?

-Yes, the data is licensed under CC-BY-4.0.
+Yes, the base station directory is licensed under CC-BY-4.0.
 You must attribute ChargingNear.me and the US Department of Energy NREL as data sources.
 Include a link to chargingnear.me when displaying station data.
+Proprietary fields (reliability scores, real-time availability, and the Demand Graph) are commercially licensed and not covered by CC-BY-4.0.

 What is MCP and how do I use it?